Sarah Boyack

-Sarah Herriot Boyack (born 16 May 1961) is a Scottish Labour politician who has served as a Member of the Scottish Parliament (MSP) for the Lothian region since 2019, and previously from 2011 to 2016.
+Sarah Herriot Boyack (born 16 May 1961) is a Labour Co-op politician who served as a Member of the Scottish Parliament (MSP) for the Lothian region from 2019 to 2026, and previously from 2011 to 2016.
 She formerly represented the Edinburgh Central constituency from 1999 to 2011.

 Early life and career

 Boyack was born in May 1961 in Glasgow and brought up in Edinburgh.
 Her father, Jim Boyack, was an important figure in the Labour Party and the campaign for Scottish devolution.
 She was educated at the state comprehensive Royal High School, Edinburgh, where she was one of the first female pupils.

 Starting in 1979, Boyack studied Modern History and Politics at the University of Glasgow, graduating with a Scottish MA Honours degree.
 She became active in the Labour club, where she was a protégé of Margaret Curran.
 She was chair of the Labour club from 1981 until 1982, and chair of the National Organisation of Labour Students from 1985 until 1986.
 During her time at Glasgow, she was involved in supporting the twinning with Bir Zeit University in the West Bank.
 After graduating, she gained a Diploma in Town and Country Planning at Heriot-Watt University.

 Boyack worked as a town planner in the London Borough of Brent then as a strategic planner in Central Regional Council in Stirling.
 She then became a lecturer at the School of Planning and Housing at Heriot-Watt University and was Convener of the Scottish Branch of the Royal Town Planning Institute in 1997.